 Don’t get me wrong, a basic bicep curl is the BEST place to start.
 But a lot of women don’t realize the basics behind their biceps and that there are easy ways to modify exercises and get better results.

 That’s exactly what you’re going to find out in today’s episode of CCtv.
 I’m going to show you 3 easy ways to modify a basic bicep curl to target different areas of your arms, so you can sculpt tight, toned, feminine arms.

 A quick bicep anatomy lesson…

-The biceps (bi means two) consists of two heads—one head’s function is to bend the elbow and other is to supinate (or rotate) the hand from a palms-down position to a palms-up position.
+The biceps (bi means two) consist of two heads—one head’s function is to bend the elbow and the other is to supinate (or rotate) the hand from a palms-down position to a palms-up position.

 To best strengthen your biceps, you will need to work each head.
 To do this, all you have to do is rotate your wrist to target the different heads.